 - Records that relate to an individual who is employed by Relay and that (a) are made and maintained in the normal course of business, (b) are not available for use for any other purpose, and (c) relate exclusively to the individual in that individual's capacity as an employee.
 This exception does not apply to records that relate to students in attendance at Relay who are employed as a result of their status as students;

 - Medical and psychiatric records created, maintained, and used only in connection with the treatment of students and that are not available to anyone other than the persons providing such treatment.
 Such records can be personally reviewed by a physician, psychologist, or other appropriate health professionals of students’ choice; and/or

 - Records that contain information relating to individuals who no longer are students at Relay and that are not directly related to their attendance as students, e.g., alumni records.

 - Grades or peer-graded papers before they are collected and recorded by a faculty member.

 Release of Education and Enrollment Records

 Relay will release student records only upon receipt of a written request from students.
-Students may request their records via Support Center.
+Students may request their records by submitting a transcript request form or enrollment letter request form, which are both available on Support Center.
 Requests must be submitted to the Registrar’s Office per the directions on the form.
 Upon receipt of the form, Relay will release the appropriate student records.
 This information may also be furnished to agencies or individuals authorized by law to review such records.